-- SEC. .
-Section 5401 of the Probate Code is amended to read: - 5401. (a) Financial institutions may enter into multiple-party accounts to the same extent that they may enter into single-party accounts.
-Any multiple-party account may be paid, on request and according to its terms, to any one or more of the parties or agents. - (b) The terms of the account or deposit agreement may require the signatures of more than one of the parties to a multiple-party account during their lifetimes or of more than one of the survivors after the death of any one of them on any check, check endorsement, receipt, notice of withdrawal, request for withdrawal, or withdrawal order.
-In such case, the financial institution shall pay the sums on deposit only in accordance with such terms, but those terms do not limit the right of the sole survivor or of all of the survivors to receive the sums on deposit. - (c) A financial institution shall-not-be is not required to inquire as to the source of funds received for deposit to a multiple-party account, or to inquire as to the proposed application of any sum withdrawn from an account, for purposes of establishing net contributions.
+5401. (a) Financial institutions may enter into multipleparty accounts to the same extent that they may enter into single-party accounts.
+Any multiple-party account

+(b) The terms of the account or deposit agreement may require the signatures of more than one of the parties to a multiple-party account during their lifetimes or of more than one of the survivors after the death of any one of them on any check, check endorsement, receipt, notice of withdrawal, request for withdrawal, or withdrawal order.
+In such case, the financial institution shall pay the sums on deposit only in accordance with such terms, but those terms do not limit the right of the sole survivor or of all of the survivors to receive the sums on deposit.

+(c) A financial institution shall not be is not required to inquire as to the source of funds received for deposit to a multiple-party account, or to inquire as to the proposed application of any sum withdrawn from an account, for purposes of establishing net contributions.

 Comment.
 Section 5401 is amended to add the reference to agents in subdivision (a).
 See Section 5124 (defining "agent").
-See also Section 5204 (power of attorney with respect to accounts at financial institutions).
+See also Section5204 (power of attorney with respect to accounts at financial institutions).
+Probate Code §5406 (technical amendment).
+Payment of account held in trust form where financial institution has no notice that account is not a "Totten trust account"